mwcz/rust-termdebug.nvim/README.md

 If you'd rather customize your keymaps, set `use_default_keymaps = false`.

-## Selecting from multiple binaries/tests/examples
+## Selecting from multiple binaries/tests/examples/benchmarks

-**Binaries**: When debugging binaries in a cargo workspace with multiple binaries, you'll be prompted to choose which binary to debug.
-If the crate you are currently editing (current buffer) has a binary, that binary will be moved to the top of the list.
-You will also be able to select the desired binary with a suffix of `(persist)`, which saves the binary as the default and the next time you launch the debugger during the current editing session, that binary will be chosen automatically.
+When debugging a cargo workspace with multiple targets, you'll be prompted to choose which one to debug.
+The target corresponding to the file you are currently editing will be moved to the top of the list for convenience.

-**Tests**: When debugging tests in a cargo workspace with multiple crates, you will be prompted to choose which crate's tests to run.
-Integration tests also appear in this list as if they were crates.
-The crate you are currently editing (current buffer) will be moved to the top of the list..
+You can also select any target with the `[pin]` suffix to save it as the default for the current session.
+The next time you launch the debugger during that session, the pinned target will be used automatically and always recompiled.

+- Binaries are listed by their filename.
+- Unit tests are listed by their crate name.
 Note that you do not choose individual tests as you would with a DAP debugger's "debuggables" list.

-**Examples**: When debugging examples in a cargo workspace with multiple examples, you will be prompted to choose which example module to run.
-Integration tests also appear in this list as if they were crates.
-Note: you do not choose individual tests as you would with a DAP debugger's "debuggables" list.
+To run specific test(s), use `run test_name` within the GDB buffer.
+- Examples, benchmarks, and integration tests are listed by their filename (with `.rs` omitted).

 ## Example workflows